edgedb/edgedb/docs/reference/ddl/aliases.rst

 ``CREATE ALIAS`` defines a new expression alias in the schema.
-The schema-level expression aliases are functionally equivalent to expression aliases defined in a statement :ref:`WITH block <ref_eql_with>`, but are available to all queries using the schema and can be introspected.
+The schema-level expression aliases are functionally equivalent to expression aliases defined in a statement :ref:`WITH block
+<ref_eql_statements_with>`, but are available to all queries using the schema
+and can be introspected.

 If *name* is qualified with a module name, then the alias is created in that module, otherwise it is created in the current module.